litespeed-js/litespeed.js/docs/services/container.md

 ### resolve()

 This is where the dependency 'magic' happens.
-This method receives a callable variable, analyze argument names, makes registered service matching those name available inside the callable function and executes it.
+This method receives a callable variable, analyze argument names, makes registered service matching those name available inside the callable function and executes it

 Param | Type | Description
 --- | --- | ---
-**name** | callable | Function needed to be resolved with requested services.
+**name** | callable | Function needed to be resolved with requested services

 #### Example
 ```js